pydio/pydio-doc-admin-guide/2_getting_started/1_setup_a_workspace_and_assign_rights.md

 4 - Click on the CREATE button to save this workspace.

-You have now created your first workspace with Pydio Enterprise dashboard.
+You have now created your first workspace with Pydio dashboard.

 ### Create a user and assign rights

-To create a user, go to "Workspaces & Users" > "Users" then click on the "+USER" button:
+To create a user, go to **Workspaces & Users > Users** then click on the "+USER" button:

 Fill the primary information inside the popup.